 - Ship Tease: Kimberly flirts with the missionaries, and she later apologizes to Elder Davis for causing trouble.
 At the end of the movie she says she's planning on moving to California, where Elder Davis is from.

 - Where the Hell Is Springfield?: The film is set in Marysville, presumably somewhere in the United States.
 Elder Davis mentions that he previously served in Leeton, which is actually a small city in Missouri.
-One of the cops mentions that the town is in Sweetwater County, which is actually in Wyoming.
+One of the cops mentions that the town is in Sweetwater County, which is actually in Wyoming, though there's no town of Marysville in the county there.